Panama City, Panama

 We asked people if there is a lot of crime.
 They answered:

 "Panama City is generally considered to be a safe city, however, like any large city, there is some crime.
 Petty theft, such as pickpocketing and purse snatching, is the most common type of crime.
 Violent crime is not as common, but it does occur.
-It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," explained one expat living in Panama City, Panama.
+It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," commented one expat who made the move to Panama City.

 Is there a lot of diversity?
 Are people in Panama City accepting of differences?

 "Yes, Panama City is a very diverse city.
 It is home to people from all over the world, including many Latin American countries, the United States, Europe, and Asia.
 People in Panama City are generally accepting of differences and are welcoming to people from all backgrounds.
-The city is known for its vibrant culture and its diverse population," explained one expat living in Panama City, Panama.
+The city is known for its vibrant culture and its diverse population," wrote a member in Panama City.

-"Predominantly non practicing Catholics, multi/mixed racial component, with distinctly cultural diversity, but easily assimilating into a common citizen," said one expat in Panama City.
+"Predominantly non practicing Catholics, multi/mixed racial component, with distinctly cultural diversity, but easily assimilating into a common citizen," commented one expat who made the move to Panama City.

 Connect